rkotze/rkotze.github.io/_posts/2018-07-25-git-on-windows-with-openssh.md

 ### `ssh-agent`

-This error appear: **unable to start ssh-agent service, error :1058**
+Error message: **unable to start ssh-agent service, error :1058**

 > I found that the service was disabled.
 Type in services in the start menu and open the Services app.
 Look for **OpenSSH Authentication Agent** and set it to Automatic.

 ### `ssh-add path/to/private_key`

-Error: **Could not open a connection to your authentication agent.**
+Error message: **Could not open a connection to your authentication agent.**

 > This might be `ssh-add` does not know where the `ssh-agent` is to run.
 Cmder has a start up script you can use for every new terminal.
 In `cmder/config/user-profile.cmd` add or uncomment the line `call "%GIT_INSTALL_ROOT%/cmd/start-ssh-agent.cmd"`